sachin-som/colanode/README.md

 ## How it works

-Colanode includes a desktop app and a self-hosted server.
+Colanode includes a client app (web or desktop) and a self-hosted server.
 You can connect to multiple servers with a single app, each containing one or more **workspaces** for different teams or projects.
 After logging in, you pick a workspace to start collaborating—sending messages, editing pages, or updating database records.

 ### Local-first workflow